Uranium hexafluoride: Preparation

 The fluorination steps in both reactions above are highly exothermic.

 Properties

 Physical properties

 At atmospheric pressure, UF6 sublimes at 56.5 °C.

 The solid-state structure was determined by neutron diffraction at 77 K and 293 K.

-Packing of UF_{6} in its unit cell.
+Packing of UF6 in its unit cell.

 Chemical properties

-UF_{6} reacts with water, releasing hydrofluoric acid.
-The compound reacts with aluminium, forming a surface layer of AlF3 that resists any further reaction from the compound.
+UF6 reacts with water, releasing hydrofluoric acid.
+The compound reacts with aluminium, forming a surface layer of link=aluminium fluoride|AlF3 that resists any further reaction from the compound.

 Uranium hexafluoride is a mild oxidant.
 It is a Lewis acid as evidenced by its binding to form heptafluorouranate(VI), [UF7]-.

 Polymeric uranium(VI) fluorides containing organic cations have been isolated and characterized by X-ray diffraction.